 Best soft senior dog food for teeth problems

-As dogs get older and just like humans, their teeth get worn down and they are prone to more tartar build-up.
-Tooth wear is normal and expected, but some dogs may prefer softer food to chow down on.
+As dogs get older – just like humans – their teeth get worn down, and they are prone to more tartar build-up.
+Tooth wear is normal, but some dogs may prefer softer food to chow down on.
 As well as being easy to chew, Wainwright's Wet Senior Dog Food Variety Pack is hypoallergenic and comes with no added wheat, pork, dairy, soya or artificial flavours.
-Suitable for dogs seven years and above.
+It's suitable for dogs seven years and above.

 Pros